gajjarHari/gajjarHari.github.io/README.md

 # Creating a static Website
 ### Purpose:
-1. Describe how to create a static website using Markdown and github.
+1. Describe how to create a static website using Markdown and Github.
 2. Explain why the steps shows are important in creating a website.
 ### Prerequisites:
 You must be able to create a text file using Markdown.
 ### Instuctions:

-#### 1. Use Lightweight Markup Language to create Markdown file
+#### 1. Use Lightweight Markup language to create a text file of your linking
-Create a Markdown file which you want to show on the website.
+Create a text file which you want to show on the website.
+Use Markdown to create this file.

 Lightweight Markup is important as it is the key to creating a static website.
-Website generators create the website by showing what is on that file.
-Markdown is a Lighweight Markup language.
-It is widely used by many static site generators and it is easy to use.
+The reason being static website generator will create a website for you but it does not know what to show on there.
+Website generators will create the website and show what you write on your text file that you supplied it with.

+Etter talks in his book about the importance of using lightweight markup.
+He shows how complex it can be to write same sentences with code that can be easily writen using a lightweight markup language.

-It is greate because it is:
+What makes it greate is that it is:

 * easy to learn
 * human readable and
 * requires no coding

-Etter talks in his book about the importance of using lightweight markup.
-He shows how complex it can be to write same sentences with code that can be easily writen using a lightweight markup language.
-Markdown files are easy to create and require no prior knowledge of any language.

-Here is a website that can help you create a [markdown](https://commonmark.org/help/tutorial/) file.
+Markdown is a lightweight markup language.
+Markdown is extremly popular and widely used by static website generators.
+It is also quite easy to use as well.
+Since it is a lightweight markup language, creating a text file will be easy and fast.

 #### 2. Use Github as your version control system